jbnilles/PlacesYouveBeen/README.md

 output: destination { location:,Landmarks:,timeOfYear}

 Test 3
+program will make a list with locations that are clickable
+input: click on place
+output: alert for click

+Test 4
 program will show more information on places listed on HTML
 input: click on place
 output: show more inforamion on subject